 Can asphalt shingles be recycled?
 In some cases, yes.
 But according to the Environmental Protection Agency, 11 million tons of asphalt shingle waste is generated every year in America.
 One issue pertaining to recycling is that asbestos was used in shingles that were made before 1980, so those cannot be reused safely.

-If you’re in need of asphalt shingles in Springfield or surrounding areas, contact Williams Roofing and Construction.
+If you’re in need of asphalt shingles in Springfield, IL or surrounding areas, contact Williams Roofing and Construction.
 As experts in residential roofing, we will go over your options and get you started on a new, high-quality roof right away.